Using the Public API

 Multiple animations of different types can be executed simultaneously (fx. a movement and a zoom animation).
 If custom timing is provided, they will all use the timing provided last.
 All animations will thus end at the same time.

-Multiple animations of the same type cannot be executed simultaneously - and only the last one executed will be effectuated.
+Multiple animations of the same type cannot be executed simultaneously.
+Only the last one will be applied.
 To string together multiple animations with a delay in between, you would need to use a Coroutine or similar asynchronous approach.

 Animation Timing